darkstar-x/frost-package/README.md

-prost_pkg is a open-source package manager for void linux
+frost_pkg is a open-source package manager for void linux